-Silent strokes occur when a clot blocks a blood vessel in the brain, but the person experiences no noticeable symptoms.
-This can cause damage to a small part of the brain.
+Silent strokes occur when a clot blocks a blood vessel in the brain, but the person experiences no symptoms.
+Despite this lack of symptoms, silent strokes can cause damage to a small part of the brain.

 Due to a lack of noticeable symptoms, silent can be difficult to identify.
 However, people may have slight mobility or memory issues.